-Overview Displays the entity's most important counters, in addition to the SLA compliance graph and a graph representing the various components of the call time.
-The call time components include: Wait time and time, and DB time (showing high, medium, or low).
+- Overview.
+Displays the entity's most important counters, in addition to the SLA compliance graph and a graph representing the various components of the call time.
+The call time components include:

+- · Wait time

+- · Exe time

+- Performance.
+Displays the average call time for the entity, broken down into the following components:

+- · Wait time

-Exe time.
+- Exe time

+- DB time (showing high, medium, or low)

+- SLA compliance.
+Displays SLA compliance graph over the selected time period.